 Notably, the implementation of the AcceptMove function deserves some explanation.
 The probability of accepting a configuration is derived from two factors: the improvement of objective function (ΔE_P) and the system thermal energy (E_T) .
 First, E_T is "compressed" by an activation function ActFun_3() into a positively correlated greediness control value G with range $(0, \infty)$.
 And then, ΔE_P and G are passed as parameters to another activation function ActFun_4(), which transforms ΔE_P into the acceptance probability.
 The greediness control value G is used as a "slope" value to control the behavior of ActFun_4().
-To help comprehension, we have visualized the two activation functions and the effect of G on ActFun_4 () in Figure 3-a high thermal energy yields to a large G value, which in turn results in a flatter curve of ActFun_4(), causing the the acceptance probability to be less sensitive (greedy) to ΔE_P ; On the other hand, a low thermal energy yields to a small G value, a steeper curve of ActFun 4(), and thus a more sensitive (greedy) acceptance probability to ΔE_P .
+To help comprehension, we have visualized the two activation functions and the effect of Gon ActFun_4 () in Figure 3-a high thermal energy yields to a large G value, which in turn results in a flatter curve of ActFun_4(), causing the the acceptance probability to be less sensitive (greedy) to ΔE_P ; On the other hand, a low thermal energy yields to a small G value, a steeper curve of ActFun 4(), and thus a more sensitive (greedy) acceptance probability to ΔE_P .

 The last, but not the least difference between NetDEO and the classic SA algorithms lies in the cooling schedule.
 Conceptually similar to temperature in SA algorithms, the system thermal energy is inversely correlated with the greediness of the algorithm, and it gradually decreases as the iteration progresses, allowing the system to converge to a low energy state.
-However, our algorithm do not control system thermal energy using deterministic cooling schedules as classic SA does for temperature.
-Inspired by the laws of physics, we associate the system thermal energy with the system potential energy (defined in equation (9)), and introduce a novel "conversion-and-dissipation" mechanism for an adaptive system cooling.
+Classic SA algorithms utilize deterministic cooling schedule to control the temperature (either monotonic [28] or oscillating [29]).
+Inspired by the laws of physics, NetDEO employs a nondeterministic (but converging) cooling schedule.
+We associate the system thermal energy with the system potential energy (defined by equation (9)), and introduce a novel "conversionand-dissipation" mechanism for an adaptive system cooling.

-Shown in step 3 and 4 of Algorithm 1, we set up an energy conversion rule, storing the potential energy released during iterative optimization in an energy pool, which then gradually converts its energy into thermal energy.
-In addition, we consider our pseudo-physical system a black body, which continuously releases a portion of thermal energy proportional to its current thermal energy.
-The energy conversion and dissipation provide a proportional feedback mechanism from the optimization procedure (i.e. the reduction of potential energy) to the system greediness control (i.e. the system thermal energy), and allow the system to self-regulate the cooling process and to promote faster convergence.
+Described in steps 3 and 4 of Algorithm 1, we set up an energy conversion rule, storing the potential energy released during optimization in an energy pool, and then gradually converts it into thermal energy.
+In addition, we model our pseudo-physical system as a "black body", which continuously releases a portion of thermal energy proportional to its current "temperature" (i.e., total thermal energy).
+The energy conversion and dissipation provide a proportional feedback mechanism from the optimization procedure (i.e., the reduction of potential energy) to the system greediness control (i.e., the system thermal energy), and allow the system to self-regulate the cooling process and to promote faster convergence.